Grateful for the Therapists Helping Shape Sentient Path

 Therapy is not factory work.
 It is human work.
 It requires presence, training, emotional steadiness, clinical judgment, and the ability to sit with complexity.
 Because of that, we believe therapists need more than a place to see clients.
 They need a practice culture that respects them as whole people.

 At Sentient Path, we believe in both quality therapy and access to therapy.
-We also believe in quality work-life balance for therapists.
-When therapists are cared for, respected, supported, and balanced, everyone benefits — clients, families, communities, businesses, and the broader culture around mental health.
+We also believe in a healthy work-life balance for therapists.
+When therapists are cared for, respected, supported, and balanced, everyone benefits: clients, families, communities, businesses, and the broader culture surrounding mental health.

 As Sentient Path continues to grow, I feel deeply grateful for the clinicians who are helping shape the heart of this practice.